frqnck/apix-autoloader/README.md

 APIx Autoloader, PSR-0 for PHP5.3+
 ==================================

-Apix Autoloader is a light [PSR-0][] compliant autoloader which can autoload both PHP5.3 namespaces and older PEAR-style classes straight out of the box.
+Apix Autoloader is a light [PSR-0][] compliant autoloader which can autoload both PHP5.3 namespaces and older PEAR-style classes.

 Basic usage
 --------------